 13. Bodrum Marina

 Bodrum’s marina is a sight in itself.
-It may be loosely described as ‘where yachts come to moor,’ but some of the yachts here are simply incredible to look at.
+It may be loosely described as ‘where yachts come to moor,’ but some of the yachts here are incredible.
 It’s also become the center of marine tourism in the area.
 Tourists on various cruise tours of the Aegean often dock here at the start or during their travels along the coast.

 So, there is a strong chance you’ll use one of these vessels if you decide to go on a half-day, day, or multiple-day voyage of the Aegean.

-Hiking to Pedasa is recommended if you want a break from the busy streets and harbor of Bodrum.
+Hiking to Pedasa is recommended if you want a break from Bodrum’s busy streets and harbor.
 The pine forests, cedars, larches, and marquis shrubs growing around the trail can be a welcome escape from resort life.

 Bodrum is littered with windmills from the 17th century, long before the peninsula became a tourist magnet.
 These structures have been carefully restored and reconstructed, creating a spectacle that’s an intriguing reminder of a bygone fishing and subsistence farming era.

-16. Orak Island (great for private gulet trip)
+16. Orak Island (great for private gulet trips)

-The trip starts early in the morning from Bodrum harbor, taking you through the red bay before dropping anchor at the turquoise waters of Oak Island Bay.
-Here, spend the day swimming and snorkeling in the clear, blue waters or lazy sunbathing on the white sandy beach.
+The trip starts early morning from Bodrum harbor, taking you through the red bay before dropping anchor at the turquoise waters of Oak Island Bay.
+Here, spend the day swimming and snorkeling in the clear, blue waters or sunbathing on the white sandy beach.

 17. Take a Day Trip to Kos

-Kos is most popular today for its amazing scenery, sandy beaches, and turquoise waters.
+Kos is famous today for its fantastic scenery, sandy beaches, and turquoise waters.
 It’s one of the most photogenic places in the region, featuring Greek-style whitewashed houses, palm trees, and even peacocks.
 Water sports centers and luxurious hotels also contribute to the island’s incredible nightlife.